 Traffic within this category would be people that visit this landing page.

-Conversion would be the number of people who opt in for your free neighborhood report, or some other type of free give away.
+Conversions would be the number of people who opt-in for your free neighborhood report or some other type of free giveaway.

 And “economics” would be what they get in exchange for their email address, such as a free report.